 In October 1973, David Eastaugh of CCJC suggested a 4WD rally be held in February 1974 to unite all 4WD Clubs.
 A sub-committee of the Jeep Club had by now been formed to co-ordinate this and related activities - FORMS had by now ceased to be involved.
 By the end of 1973, FORV emerged to represent "motorised" recreational clubs.

-An Interclub Rally was held at Valley Farm, Narbethong on the 2nd and 3rd of February 1974 and five clubs attended.
-These were the Cross Country Jeep Club, Land Rover Owners Club, Gippsland Four Wheel Drive Club, Toyota Landcruiser Club and Geelong Four Wheel Drive Club.
-The resolution of that rally was to form a State Association.
+An "Interclub Rally" held at Valley Farm, Narbethong on the 2nd and 3rd of February 1974, attracted 5 clubs, Cross Country Jeep Club, Land Rover Owners Club, Gippsland Four Wheel Drive Club, Toyota Landcruiser Club and Geelong Four Wheel Drive Club.

 A public meeting to launch FORV was held at the Malvern Town Hall on 27th February 1974, about 400 people attended.
 The objectives of FORV stated: "The promotion, defence and support of all owners of Off Road type recreational vehicles, in the common interest and enjoyment gained from their operation in all areas".